jorgenkraghjakobsen/tt06-signed_unsigned_4x4_bit_multiplier/docs/info.md

 ## How it works

+Ole you add comment here

 Explain how your project works later

 ## How to test

+Ole you add comment here
 Explain how to use your project later

 ## External hardware